sdesalas/melbourne-hackathons/README.md

 ### What kind of events are on this list?

 - Events that require participants to code and/or design solutions to problems.
-- Are based in Melbourne.
+- Are based in Melbourne (or close to).

 ### Is this a definitive list?